open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

    of data that is transferred each time the API reads data from the hardware.
-2. If the buffer is allocated and the transfer initiated by the host API before data is produced by the hardware, the data is transferred directly into the buffer and completely bypasses the Hardware Buffer.
+2. If the buffer is allocated and the transfer initiated by the host API before data is produced by the hardware, the data is transferred directly into the buffer.
 In this case, hardware is literally streaming data to the software buffer _the moment it is produced_.
-   It is physically impossible to achieve lower latencies than this situation.
+With the constraint that the entire buffer must be filled with `ReadSize` bytes before software can access it, it is physically impossible to achieve lower latencies than this.
 The goal of this tutorial is to allow your system to operate in this regime.
+3. If ONIX is produces data while data is being transferred to or waiting to be consumed by the host, this stream of new data is redirected to the ONIX `Hardware Buffer`.
+The ONIX hardware buffer consists of 2GB of dedicated RAM that belongs to the acquisition hardware (it is _not_ RAM in the host computer).
+The hardware buffer temporarily stores data that has not yet been transferred to the host.

 The size of hardware to host data transfers is determined by the
 <xref:OpenEphys.Onix1.StartAcquisition.ReadSize> property of the
-StartAcquisition operator, which is necessary for every workflow that uses
+<xref:OpenEphys.Onix1.StartAcquisition> operator, which is included in every
-<xref:OpenEphys.Onix1> to acquire data from ONIX.
-Choosing an optimal `ReadSize`
-value balances the tradeoff between latency and overall bandwidth.
+workflow that uses <xref:OpenEphys.Onix1> to acquire data from ONIX.
+Choosing an optimal `ReadSize` value balances the tradeoff between latency and overall bandwidth.
 Smaller `ReadSize` values mean that less data needs to accumulate before the kernel driver relinquishes control of the buffer to software.
 This, in effect, means less time needs to pass before software can start operating on data, and thus lower-latency feedback loops can be achieved.
 However, because each transfer requires calls to the kernel driver, they incur significant overhead.
-If `ReadSize` is so low that the average time it takes to perform a data transfer is longer than the time it takes the hardware to produce data, data will accumulate in the Hardware Buffer.
+If `ReadSize` is so small that the average time it takes to perform a data transfer is longer than the time it takes the hardware to produce a `ReadSize` amount of data, data will accumulate in the Hardware Buffer.
 This will destroy real-time performance and eventually cause the hardware buffer to overflow, terminating acquisition.
+Larger `ReadSize` values mean that more data needs to accumulate before the kernel driver relinquishes control of the buffer to software.
+This means more time needs to pass before software can start operating on data.
+This increases average latency but reduces the risk of accumulating data in the ONIX hardware buffer.

 ## Tuning `ReadSize` to Optimize Closed Loop Performance